BnS-Compagnon/XML-Modifications/README.md

 # XML-Modification
-Collection of XML that modify the behavior of Blade and Soul
+Collection of XML modification that changes the behavior of Blade and Soul